AmritaCSN/GPS-Spoofing-Detection-in-UAV-Using-Motion-Processing-Unit-Prasanna-Srinivasan-S/README.md

 **gps_coordinates_retrieval**

-Implementation of dead reckoning with MPU9250 dataset for flight path libraries used pandas and math
+Implementation of dead reckoning with MPU9250 dataset for flight path

+Libraries used pandas and math

 **Procedure**